Historic walled gardens open for the season

 The privately owned historic gardens are a key part of Croome’s landscape designed by ‘Capability’ Brown.
 Although the rest of the parkland is now owned and managed by the National Trust and is open to visitors, the walled garden is owned by Chris and Karen Cronin who acquired it separately and rescued it from ruin nearly 15 years ago.

-Visitors over the three days will be able to see the extensive restoration work on the greenhouses, the beautiful border planting, the new rose garden and working vegetable plots.
-As well as seeing the gardens in their summer glory, there will be lots of free activities to entertain families with seed planting, storytelling, big games, face painting and a trail.
+Visitors to the gardens will be able to see the extensive restoration work on the greenhouses, the beautiful border planting, the rose garden and working vegetable plots.
+5 acres of the extensive walled garden will be open from 10.30am until 5pm with last entry at 4.30pm on the following days: